ceedee666/opensap_python_intro/exercises/final_exam/assignment/exercise.md

 - If the users guesses the right word with six guesses or less, the user wins.
 - Otherwise the user loses.

-Below is an example execution of your program:
+Below is an example execution of the program:

 ```shell
 Please enter a guess: aaaaa